 Rachelle was about thirteen when I met her.
 She was one of my children’s favourite babysitters.
-She loved to laugh, Rachelle also loved babies.
+Rachelle loved to laugh, and also loved babies.
 She and I had many conversations over the years she came to my house, to help out with the kids.
 We talked of her one day getting married and having children of her own.
 Here she is all grown up and taking care of her own family.
 Rachelle’s sweetness is evident in her feature, and I hope you enjoy getting to know this lovely Christian woman.

-Life With Rachel
+Inspiring Women: Life With Rachelle

 Jesus and corn chips.
 That’s when you know you have writer’s block.
 I find myself alternating between asking Jesus to help me write this while munching on a few corn chips in between.
 I have been racking my brain for weeks trying to figure out how to best honour this platform.
 Typing…deleting…typing…deleting…and thinking, “How does Cindy do this every week???”
 Am I aiming for funny?
 (My usual Modus Operandi).
 Or perhaps since I’m 41 years old now, I should reflect a more “Titus 2:3” tone in the hopes of teaching what is good.
 And what exactly is good?